azdaly/SangUM/README.md

 Note: umich_seq_py2.py is written in python2 and umich_seq_py3.py is written in python3.

-This code has been validated on Mac.
+This script works on Mac and Windows.

 ## Dependencies
  - pandas